rahul1593/Behavioral-Cloning-Project/writeup_report.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a high mean squared error on both the training and validation sets.
 This implied that the model was not performing well for this application.

 So, I modified the model by adding two more convolution layers and modifying the number of outputs in dense layers in the model.
 I also increased the filter size to 7x7 for the first convolutional layer.
 This model has only two dense layers, one of which is the output.
 I also converted the images to grayscale with more weight to red and green color channels and normalized them, bacause the only thing that the model has to learn was to stay in center of the lines where the road ends on both sides of the road.
+But that could not work on one portion of road where one of the sides of road would look like drivable portion in grayscale image.

+So, Finally I adopted Nvidia's model for training.
+I increased the size of filters in first convolutional layer to 7x7 and removed one dense layer.
+I also added droupout regularization in between dense layers.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track initially but after modifications to the model, the driving behavior improved significantly.
+There were a few spots where the vehicle fell off the track initially but after using modified Nvidia's model, the driving behavior improved significantly.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+At the end of the process, the vehicle is able to drive autonomously around the track without leaving the drivable portion of the road.

 __2. Final Model Architecture__

-The final model architecture (model.py lines 96-131) consisted of a convolutional neural network with the following layers and layer sizes:
+The final model architecture (model.py lines 83-115) consisted of a convolutional neural network as according to Nvidia's paper (End to End Learning for Self-Driving Cars) with minor modifications which has the following layers and layer sizes:

 <table align="left" style="border:1px solid #cccccc">
     <thead>